-The general fund original adopted budget reflected a budgeted increase in fund balance of \$202,942.
-Mid-year budget adjustments were made to reflect a minor increase in the projected community development expenditures and a small decrease in property tax capture resulting in a final budgeted increase in fund balance of \$197,780.
-Ultimately, actual expenditures were less than budgeted as a result of the Watkins Road Improvement Project not being completed during the fiscal year.
-This resulted in a fund balance increase for the fiscal year of \$451,856.
-Final expenditure of the loan funds for the project will be made in the year ending June 30, 2023.
+The general fund original adopted budget reflected a budgeted increase in fund balance of \$98,523.
+Mid-year budget adjustments were made to reflect an increase in the projected community development expenditures and an increase in property tax capture and investment earnings resulting in a final budgeted increase in fund balance of \$52,269.
+Ultimately, actual revenues were less than budgeted as a result of overcaptured revenues for Tax Years 2021-2023 being refunded to the jurisdictions.
+This resulted in a fund balance decrease for the fiscal year of \$202,923.